Everything You Need to Know About Florida Car Seat Laws

 - Your child can sit in this position the entire time in the car.

-Florida car seat laws exempt chauffeur-driven taxi, limousine, sedan, van, bus, motor coach, or other passenger vehicles if the operator and the motor vehicle are hired and used for the transportation of persons for compensation.
+Many taxi, Uber and Lyft drivers wonder if they are legally responsible for driving a child that does not have a car seat.
+Florida law specifically exempts chauffeur-driven taxi, limousine, sedan, van, bus, motor coach, or other passenger vehicles if the operator and the motor vehicle are hired and used for the transportation of persons for compensation.
 The Florida courts have not formally interpreted this language.
-More than likely this means that the taxi driver, bus driver, Uber driver, Lyft driver, and the companies they work for are not legally responsible for ensuring your infant, toddler, or child is using a car seat.
-So the driver will probably not get a ticket if you do not require your child to use a car seat.
-But that does not mean you can get away with not using a car seat with a taxi, uber, lyft, or bus.
-The driver can still refuse to take you.
-In addition, section 316.613(6) of the Florida statutes specifically says it is the responsibility of the parent, guardian, or other person responsible for the child’s welfare to comply with the requirements of the statute.
-This means you would probably get a ticket for not requiring you child to use a car seat even though the taxi, uber, or lift driver does not get a ticket.
+More than likely this means that the taxi driver, bus driver, Uber driver, Lyft driver, and the companies they work for are not legally responsible for ensuring an infant, toddler, or child is using a car seat.
+So, the drivers will probably not get a ticket if they do not require a child to use a car seat.
+In addition, most ridesharing companies will not penalize the driver rating or account status.
+The driver may even be entitled to some form of compensation for cancelling the ride.
+For more click on this link from Uber.
+We could not find a written policy from Lyft.

 FLORIDA CAR SEAT LAWS APPLY TO CHILD NEGLECT CASES